 1. Platform Bed

-Platform beds have a raised, level horizontal solid frame as its foundation.
+A platform bed has a raised, level horizontal solid frame as its foundation.
 This frame usually features a part with rows of flexible wooden slats to support the mattress.
 This platform eliminates the need for a box-spring mattress by providing sufficient flexible support and ventilation for the mattress alone.

 2. Divans

-Divan beds are normally made out of a particularly constructed divan base and a coordinating mattress.
+A divan bed is normally made out of a particularly constructed divan base and a coordinating mattress.
 Divans are popular for a variety of reasons.
 For starters, they are more compact than bedsteads because the mattress lies neatly on top of the foundation, and a few inches can make a significant difference in a tiny room.
 Furthermore, they are a lightweight alternative that can be quickly transported from one room to another.
 Finally, because many divan style beds include integrated drawers, they are an excellent way to keep bedrooms tidy and clutter-free.

 3. Storage Bed